CB9K/Caesar-Cipher/README.md

 # Caesar-Cipher
-Decodes and Encodes Messages with the Caesar Cipher.
+Decodes Messages with the Caesar Cipher.
 (Could be updated to show most likely solution with decryption)